About Chimpanzee trekking in Budongo Forest reserve

 Arrange at Kaniyo-Pabidi; the chimpanzee tracking beginning point an hour to track time Bring your monitoring permit for the Budongo Chimpanzee and your identity records.

-Head of the entourage in the forest is the guide.
-Work with him, take attention to his comments.
+The head of the entourage in the forest is the guide.
+Work with him, pay attention to his comments.
 He offers just what you want.

 At Kaniyo Pabidi, eight groups of chimpanzee are ready for tourists.
 Every tracking entourage may have just six guests.